 While you might think this type of information is overkill, it will allow you to help connect with your community.
 It also builds trust, as it is evident that you’re making every effort to remain transparent.

 5. Interact With Customers

 One of the most significant issues for brands is not to respond to customer comments or questions.
-This is not only seen and noted by the person that has asked the question but any other members of your community that happen to come across your socials.
+This is not only seen and noted by the person who has asked the question but any other members of your community who happen to come across your socials.